-The Education Accountability Act of 2009 indicates that local school boards and the Institute must determine the actual number of persons on School Accountability Committees and the method for selecting the members of the committees.
+The Education Accountability Act of 2009 indicates that local school boards and the Colorado Charter School Institute (CSI) must determine the actual number of persons on School Accountability Committees and the method for selecting the members of the committees.
 (See section 22-11-401, C.R.S.)
-For charter schools, local school boards or the Institute may delegate these responsibilities to the charter school governing board or negotiate an arrangement in the charter contract.
+For charter schools, local school boards or CSI may delegate these responsibilities to the charter school governing board or negotiate an arrangement in the charter contract.
 Ultimately, it is the charter school's authorizer that determines how a school implements its School Accountability Committee.